You’ve probably heard that for every $1 you spend on email marketing, you can expect an average return of $42.

 - Detailed analytics & machine learning tools

-- Top-tier customer support
+- Top-tier support

 - Lack of landing page builder